LLxD/TWM/README.md

 while (condition) {}
 ```

-Declaring Functions and different types of functions
+## Declaring Functions and different types of functions

+Here, we have 3 types of declaration:
+- Our basic and classic function
+- Arrow function (which is a more compact way of declaring a function)
+- and Anonymous Function (which is a way to declare a function without a name)

 ```js
 //classic function